matthewhuie/foursquare-checkins/README.md

 # API Endpoints for Foursquare Check-ins
 This application provides API endpoints for Foursquare check-ins.
-It can be deployed to Heroku, Google App Engine, AWS Elastic Beanstalk, or any Node.js-compatible PaaS.
+It can be deployed to Heroku, Google App Engine, AWS Elastic Beanstalk, or any Node.js-compatible PaaS as a standalone endpoint, or imported into an existing project as a submodule.
 This was written in CoffeeScript for Node.js.

 ## Getting Started
-Simply deploy this repo to your PaaS of choice.
+Simply deploy this repo to your PaaS of choice, or import this into an existing project.

 ## API Endpoints
 To use any of the available API endpoints, you will need to pass in a Foursquare OAuth token.
 It is highly recommended that these endpoints are exposed securely via HTTPS to ensure that OAuth credentials aren't sent in plaintext.